cb0806151/cbh-mancala/README.md

 - start work on draft of branching modal system
 - build out drafts of the rest of the pages for the modal

+8/1/21
+- work on "have the index.mjs file complete one actual test of the game"

+8/2/21
+- complete "have the index.mjs file complete one actual test of the game"

 Backlog
 - check out next.js tips and tricks
 - halfway point recap